 - Warm water (as much as you need)

-- Pour the hair conditioner into a bucket of warm water and soak the piece of clothing in it for 20 minutes.
+- Firstly, pour the hair conditioner into a bucket of warm water

-- If the garment is a sweater, we recommend adding white vinegar to the mixture for better results.
+- Finally, if the garment is a sweater, we recommend adding white vinegar to the mixture for better results

 2. Fabric softener

-- Leave the piece of clothing in the sun without wringing it out and wait for it to dry to see if it has returned to its original size.
+- Finally, leave the piece of clothing in the sun without wringing it out and wait for it to dry to see if it has returned to its original size

 3. Baking soda and vinegar

-- Pour the baking soda in a liter of hot water and let it dissolve.
-After this, dip the piece of clothing you want to unshrink in the mixture.
+- Pour the baking soda in a liter of hot water and let it dissolve

 4. Baby shampoo